Continental Reformed Protestantism: Regulative principle of worship

+Hymnody

+Sunday Sabbatarianism

+The Heidelberg Catechism of the Reformed Churches founded by John Calvin, teaches that the moral law as contained in the Ten Commandments is binding for Christians and that it instructs Christians how to live in service to God in gratitude for His grace shown in redeeming mankind.
+The doctrine of the Christian Reformed Church in North America thus stipulates, with regard to the Lord's Day, "that Sunday must be so consecrated to worship that on that day we rest from all work except that which charity and necessity require and that we refrain from recreation that interferes with worship."

 History

-The first Calvinist churches were established in Europe after 1519 and were part of the Protestant Reformation.
+The first Reformed (Calvinist) churches were established in Europe after 1519 and were part of the Protestant Reformation.

-Calvinist doctrine is expressed in various confessions.
+Reformed doctrine is expressed in various confessions.
 A few confessions are shared by many denominations.
 Different denominations use different confessions, usually based on historical reasons.

-The continental Reformed churches had an impact on Anglicanism through the Puritans, who wished to reform the Church of England along continental lines.
+The continental Reformed churches had an impact on Anglicanism and Presbyterianism during the Protestant Reformation in England and the Scotland, It continued to influence the Church of England and Church of Scotland through the Puritans, who wished to reform them along continental lines.

 The following is a chronological list of confession and theological doctrines of the Reformed churches: